recipegrace/WikiSpa/README.md

 [![Build Status](https://travis-ci.org/recipegrace/WikiSpa.svg?branch=master)](https://travis-ci.org/recipegrace/WikiSpa)

 This is a simple wrapper around the dbpedia-extraction framework mainly to make sure each execution is independent.
-The project is focused in executing wikipedia queries locally.
+The project is focused in executing wikipedia queries locally or in a Spark cluster.

 An example to print out all the wikipedia pageids and their categories separated by TAB is shown below.
 ```scala